As a huge tennis fan and especially Wimbledon, I’ve always heard about a proper Pimm’s Cup.

 Simple to Make−Pimm’s Cup

-Source: The Modern Proper
+Get the recipe from: The Modern Proper

 One thing you should know about the modern Pimm’s Cup is that it is excessively garnished.
 We’re talking over-the-top, if-you-think-you’ve-added-enough-garnish-you-haven’t excessive.